mtmmy/Leetcode/Python/0200_NumberOfIslands/README.md

 Simplely use depth-first search and a 2-d boolean array to examine how many islands.
 We set a nested loop to interate all indices in the array.
 We only concern indices with value "1" and haven't been visted.
 Once we hit a "1" index, we note this index visted and start depth-first search and update all adjacent "1" indces as visted.
 After finishing depth-first search, we count it as one more island.
 And we keep interating the grid and Since we have a used matrix to track visited land, once a "1" is visited, we will not start another depth-first search from it.
 Hence we can add up total groups of "1"s.

 Because we will not execute depth-first search on a single index twice, the time complexity is O(n).
-And we need an auxiliary space to record visited which has the same size with the input so that space complexity is O(n) as well.
+And we need an auxiliary space to record visited which has the same size with the input so the space complexity is O(n) as well.

+Time complexity: O(n)<br>
+Space complexity: O(n)

 ## Related Topics